 Associate Video & Engagement Producer

 Maya is an associate video producer for KQED Food and leads digital engagement for Check, Please!
 Bay Area.
 She also produces Bay Area documentary films with a focus on human rights, identity and belonging.
 In her previous career as a health communications specialist, she led multimedia advocacy campaigns and developed strategies to help patients navigate the healthcare system.

 Nastia Voynovskaya is a Russian-born, Bay Area-raised journalist and the music editor at KQED Arts.
 Her work has been published in the San Francisco Chronicle, VICE, Paste Magazine, Bandcamp and SF MoMA Open Space.
 Previously, she served as music editor at East Bay Express and online editor at Hi-Fructose Magazine.

 Rae Alexandra is Staff Writer for KQED Arts & Culture, and the creator/author of the Rebel Girls From Bay Area History and Lockdown Movie Musts series.
 Born and raised in Wales, she started her career as a music journalist, writing for Kerrang!, SF Weekly and the Village Voice, among many others.
 She still writes about music for L.A.
 Weekly.

 Senior Associate Editor

 Sarah Hotchkiss is a San Francisco-based artist and arts writer.
 She co-runs the project space Premiere Jr., a 6-by-12-foot billboard in the Inner Sunset.
-In 2019, she received the Dorothea & Leo Rabkin Foundation grant for art journalism.
+In 2019, she received the Dorothea & Leo Rabkin Foundation grant for visual art journalism.
 She watches a lot of science fiction, which she reviews in a semi-regular publication called Sci-Fi Sundays.